-Structured Settlements Utilize Annuities
+Structured Settlements Using Annuities

-To fund the financial obligations owed to an injured party, a defendant – or more usually, his or her casualty insurance carrier – will purchase one or more annuities from a life insurance company, or delegate its periodic payment obligations to a third party, which in turn would purchase a qualified funding asset – either an annuity or a government bond.
+To pay the financial obligations owed to an injured party, a defendant – or more usually, his or her casualty insurance carrier – will purchase one or more annuities from a life insurance company, or delegate its periodic payment obligations to a third party, which in turn would purchase a qualified funding asset – either an annuity or a government bond.

 Structured settlements are governed by both federal and state laws and must be closed under court order.
 The process is highly regulated by the courts.
 Some states also require the hiring of an attorney as a precondition to acquiring a structured settlement annuity.

 Advantages of Structured Settlements

 Structured settlements offer advantages to both sides in a personal injury case when damages are awarded.
 Most important to the plaintiffs is their built-in protection against having settlement funds dissipate too quickly based on bad financial decisions.
 An injured person who has long-term special needs or loss of income due to an accident will often benefit greatly from having monthly payments to meet daily expenses, as well as periodic lump sum payments with which to purchase medical equipment, modified vehicles, etc.

 Minors can benefit from a structured settlement in that their futures can be financially insured to point.
 Their structured settlements can provide certain payments during childhood, additional disbursements to pay for college, etc. Defendants enjoy structured settlements because they free them from any future liability claims made by the injured party.
 Settlements can be purchased at a discount, as the plaintiffs will be earning tax-free gains on the capital used to purchase them.